ekwska/bentoml-mlflow-demo/README.rst

     2023-11-08T17:58:45+0000 [INFO] [cli] Prometheus metrics for HTTP BentoServer from "bentoml_service.py:svc" can be accessed at http://localhost:3000/metrics.
     2023-11-08T17:58:45+0000 [INFO] [cli] Starting production HTTP BentoServer from "bentoml_service.py:svc" listening on http://0.0.0.0:3000 (Press CTRL+C to quit)

-In the UI, lick on :code:`Predict` and then :code:`Try it out`.
+- In the UI, click on :code:`Predict` and then :code:`Try it out`.

 .. image:: docs/images/bentoml_interface.png
   :alt: An image showing the BentoML API interface for interacting with a served model.

-Then you can upload an image for the model to classify.
+- Then you can upload an image for the model to classify.
 There are test images located in :code:`/test_images`.
 After uploading the image, you should see the successful classification response.

 .. image:: docs/images/successful_classification.png
   :alt: An image showing the BentoML API interface when a model has made a correct classification.

-7. Containerize the model using BentoML with :code:`make containerize`, it should look something like this:
+- Containerize the model using BentoML with :code:`make containerize`, it should look something like this:

 .. code-block:: bash